How To Get The Perfect Job

-Preparing For a Job Interview
+Preparing For The Job Interview

 If you have been invited to an interview it's a given that someone has, however briefly, looked at your CV.
-Something about you, or the way you have presented yourself has felt a good enough 'fit' to get you through the door.
+Something about you or the way you have presented yourself has felt a good enough 'fit' to get you through the door.